Giancarlo Stanton: 2018

 Stanton hit two home runs in his debut with the Yankees, including on his first at-bat, on Opening Day 2018.
 He was the first Yankee since Joe Pepitone to have a multi home run game on Opening Day.
 On May 15, Stanton collected his 1,000th hit.
 On June 4, while playing the Detroit Tigers, pitcher Mike Fiers, who hit Stanton in the face in 2014, hit him again, angering Stanton.
 In his next at-bat, he hit a home run to left field, pointing at Fiers as he crossed home plate.
 On August 30, Stanton hit his 300th home run, off Francisco Liriano, becoming the 147th player in MLB history to do so.

-Stanton played 158 games in 2018, finishing the year with a .266 batting average, 38 home runs, 34 doubles, and 100 RBI.
+Stanton played 158 games in 2018, finishing the year with a .266 batting average, 38 home runs, 34 doubles, and 100 RBIs.
 He also struck out 211 times, breaking the Yankees record previously set by Aaron Judge.
 For the fourth consecutive year, he hit the ball with the highest exit velocity of the season in the major leagues, which was 121.7 miles per hour.
 He also tied for the major league lead in sacrifice flies (10).

 The Yankees finished the season at 100–62, eight games behind the Boston Red Sox, clinching a wild card spot.
 In the 2018 AL Wild Card Game against the Oakland Athletics, Stanton hit his first career postseason home run off of Blake Treinen.
-The Yankees won 7–2, but were eliminated in the ALDS by the Red Sox.
+The Yankees won 7–2 but were eliminated in the ALDS by the Red Sox.

 2019

 On April 1, Stanton was placed on the 10-day injured list due to a Grade 1 left biceps strain.
 On April 22 he received a cortisone injection in his left shoulder that was administered to address a preexisting injury.
 On May 20, he was optioned to Class-A Advanced Tampa for a rehab assignment.
 He made his return on June 20 as a right fielder against Tampa Bay Rays.
 On June 27, he returned to IL with a knee injury, thus missing the London series against Boston Red Sox.
 He was replaced by fellow outfielder, Mike Tauchman.
-On August 11, he was transferred to the 60-day injured list and missed the remainder of the season.
-In 2019 with the Yankees he batted .288/.403/.492 with three home runs in 59 at-bats.
+On August 11, he was transferred to the 60-day injured list.
+In 2019 with the Yankees, he batted .288/.403/.492 with three home runs in 59 at-bats.